QuickBooks Blog

 Calculating COGS and the Impact On Profits

-COGS is an important metric on the income statement of your company.
-This is because the COGS has a direct impact on the profits earned by your company.
+COGS is an important metric on the income statement of your company, because it directly impacts the profits earned by your company.

-Now, it is important to note here that Gross Profit, which is a profitability measure, is calculated with the help of COGS.
-Thus, Gross Profit is nothing but the difference between Revenue and Cost of Sales.
+It is important to note here that gross profit, which is a profitability measure, is calculated with the help of COGS.
+Meaning, gross profit is the difference between revenue and cost of sales.

-As mentioned earlier, the Gross Profit is a profitability measure that reveals how efficiently your business manages its labour and supplies in the manufacturing process.
-That is, higher the COGS, lower is the Gross Profit and lesser the COGS, higher the Gross Profit.
+As gross profit reveals how efficiently your business manages its labour and supplies in the manufacturing process, the higher the COGS, the lower the gross profit and the lower the COGS, the higher the gross profit.

-But Gross Profit alone would not help in comparing the efficiency of your business from year-to-year or Quarter-to-Quarter.
-Therefore, in order to achieve that, you need to calculate Gross Profit Margin.
+But gross profit alone would not help in comparing the efficiency of your business year on year or quarter to quarter.
+So, in order to achieve that, you'll need to calculate gross profit margin.

-Gross Profit Margin is a percentage metric that measures the financial health of your business.
-It is calculated by dividing Gross Profit by Net Sales.
-Thus, if Gross Profit Margin fluctuates to a great extent, it may indicate inefficiency in terms of management or poor quality of products.
+Gross profit margin is a percentage metric that measures the financial health of your business, and is calculated by dividing gross profit by net sales.
+So, if gross profit margin fluctuates to a great extent, it may indicate inefficiency in terms of management or poor quality of products.

 Calculating COGS using a Periodic Inventory System

-Thus, total purchases at the end of the accounting period are added to the opening inventory to calculate the cost of goods available for sale.
-Then, in order to calculate COGS, the ending inventory is subtracted from the cost of goods available for sale so calculated.
+Meaning the total purchases at the end of the accounting period are added to the opening inventory to calculate the cost of goods available for sale.
+In order to calculate COGS, the ending inventory is subtracted from the cost of goods available for sale so calculated.

-Furthermore, under this method, there is always a chance of committing an error due to improper entry or failure to prepare or record the inventory purchased.
+Under this method, there is always a risk of errors due to improper entry or failure to prepare, or record, the inventory purchased.
 As a result, the recorded inventory may differ from the actual inventory.

-Therefore, physical periodic verification of the inventory records is required.
-The physically counted inventory is then compared with the recorded inventory and is corrected to match with the quantity actually on hand.
+This means, physical periodic verification of the inventory records is required.
+The physically counted inventory is then compared with the recorded inventory and is corrected to match with the quantity that is actually on hand.

 Example